EV fires sound scary, but the data say a different story

-Many headlines fuel fear about EV fires, but the real numbers show electric cars are far safer than most drivers realize.
+Headlines often amplify fears about EV fires, but the data show electric cars are significantly safer than most people think.

 The truth about fire risk